Other Disability Benefits

 There are different types of disability pension benefits.
 They include ordinary (non-work related), performance of duty and accidental disability pension benefits.
 You may NOT be eligible to apply for or otherwise collect each different type of disability pension benefit.

-To qualify for ordinary disability pension benefits, you have to prove that you are "permanently incapacitated" from performing your particular job.
+To qualify for ordinary disability pension benefits, you have to prove that you are "permanently incapacitated" from performing your particular job AND you must have ten (10) or more years of credited pension service.

 To qualify for performance of duty disability pension benefits, you have to prove that you are "physically or mentally incapacitated for performance of gainful employment as the natural and proximate result of an accident not caused by [your] own willful negligence sustained in the performance of [your] duties."